Do you have a love-hate relationship with the holidays?

 What if instead, you committed to giving him your full attention and make him feel like the most loved and adored human in the world when he's around?
 Do you think he might try a little harder to schedule more time at home?

 Or maybe you do that to your kids?
-They went off to college and stopped calling, so whenever they’re home you take the opportunity to lecture them on appropriate communication?
+They left home to "live off the land" and stopped calling, so whenever they’re home you take the opportunity to lecture them on appropriate communication?

 How about at work?
 Your boss dumps extra work on you . . . and maybe you feel annoyed by the extra demands.
 What if instead, you saw it as an opportunity to show up for your boss and your team?
 And maybe it leads to a promotion.
 You decide!